hackclub/hackclub/README.md

 -------------------------------------------------------------------------------

-[hackEDU](https://hackedu.us) brings coding clubs to high schools.
-Start a coding club at your school today.
+[hackEDU](https://hackedu.us) is the movement of student-led coding clubs.
+Start a club and be a part of the global hacker movement.

 hackEDU is a community driven effort and is nearly 100% open source.
 This means that anyone can use our materials and/or host a club.
 We've created this